 • Preparing herbal oil infusions – After meeting the plants and discussing their properties, we will harvest herbs from the garden and wild areas.
 The techniques of preparing both fresh and 24 hour dry plant infusion medicinal oils will be covered and demonstrated.
 The following day we will prepare these oils into salves, slathers, lip balm and body salts.

-• After our evening meal in the garden we see a slide presentation on Weston A. Price’s work and his contribution to nutrition.
+• After our evening meal in the garden, we will see a presentation on Weston A. Price’s work and his contribution to nutrition.

 Saturday – Gardening Focus (practically and spiritually)

-• There are more to weeds then meet the eye – We will enter a broad and fascinating world of weeds as our food, medicine, and soil indicators.
+• Reimagining the world of weeds – we will enter a broad and fascinating world of weeds as our food, medicine, and soil indicators.
 It will change forever how you look at the green plants that appear everywhere.

 • Composting – We will take plants that we have cleared from the garden beds and begin the process that transforms them into beautiful humus that feeds the Earth and the plant world.